-Liability Management Rating Program
+Liability Management Framework

 The AER administers the licensee Liability Management Rating Program (the "AB LMR Program").
 The AB LMR Program is a liability management program governing most conventional upstream crude oil and natural gas wells, facilities and pipelines.
 It consists of three distinct programs: the Licensee Liability Rating Program (the "AB LLR Program"), the Oilfield Waste Liability Program (the "AB OWL Program") and the Large Facility Liability Management Program (the "AB LFP").
 If a licensee's deemed liabilities in the AB LLR Program, the AB OWL Program and/or the AB LFP exceed its deemed assets in those programs, the AB LMR Program requires the licensee to provide the AER with a security deposit and may restrict the licensee's ability to transfer licences.
 This ratio of a licensee's assets to liabilities across the three programs is referred to as the licensee's liability management rating ("LMR").
 Where the AER determines that a security deposit is required, the failure to post any required amounts may result in the initiation of enforcement action by the AER.
+As discussed below, the AER is currently in the process of a phased implementation of a new Liability Management Framework ("LMF") that will replace the AB LMR Program once the new LMF is fully implemented.